ToshioCP/Gtk4-tutorial/gfm/sec27.md

 And it returns newly created GtkApplicationWindow instance.
 So, the first argument is `GTK_TYPE_APPLICATION_WINDOW` which is the type of the return value.
 The second argument is NULL so general marshaller `g_cclosure_marshal_generic ()` will be used.
-I think assigning NULL works in most cases when you are programming in C language.
+I think assigning NULL works in most cases when you program in C language.

 The arguments given to the call back function are `this` object and parameters which are the fourth argument of `gtk_cclosure_expression_new`.
 So, the number of arguments is `n_params + 1`.